msanatan/msanatan.github.io/blog/2015/drinking-coffeejavascript-sip-on-mocha-and-chai-for-testing.md

 ---
-title: Drinking Coffee/JavaScript?
-Sip On Mocha And Chai For testing
+title: "Drinking Coffee/JavaScript?
+Sip on Mocha and Chai for testing"
-date: 2015/04/08 21:19
+date: 2015-04-08 21:19
 categories:
 - [web]
 - [tutorial]